Overcoming Trailing Spouse Syndrome

 Life as a trailing spouse can be challenging.
 In many cases, becoming an expat partner can mean putting your career on hold for that of your other half.
 The stress of moving your family and possessions abroad is compounded by the emotional toll it can take, leaving family and friends behind.

 When you get to your new home, everything is unfamiliar, and you may not have the anchor of a job in your area of expertise to provide you with some stability.
-It isn’t surprising that being a ‘trailing spouse’ makes the whole expat experience more challenging.
+It isn’t surprising that being a ‘ trailing spouse’ makes the whole expat experience more challenging.
+The term trailing spouse syndrome is not a medically recognised condition, but it is often used to describe the challenges expat partners commonly face.
+Overcoming these difficulties can be hard work but with time and persistence, it can be done.
+Some of the most common challenges we hear from expat partners are:

 • Your values, what is truly important to you?
 Are there other ways you can achieve them other than through work.

 Often linked to identity, if you feel you are losing your identity then it is easy for your confidence to slip.
-You may go from managing meetings, a busy workload and competing stakeholders, to a more solitary daily life.
+You may go from managing meetings, a busy workload, and competing stakeholders, to a more solitary daily life.
 It’s not hard to see how your confidence can take a knock.
 If this is a challenge for you as an expat partner, consider:

 • Listing your accomplishments, inside and outside of work and read them aloud to yourself